polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/memory-profiling.md

 ### Heaptrack

-The heaptrack file and heaptrack_gui can be used to investigate specific calls and stack traces suspected to leaking memory:
+The heaptrack file and heaptrack GUI can be used to investigate specific calls and stack traces suspected to leaking memory:

 ### Tips & Tricks